 As one of the performers, I sensed a distortion of time operating in parts of the work.
 Periods of absolute stillness in the midst of much movement back and forth are, physically, time lapses, but they also give the feeling of memory lapses, of staying for awhile in a twilight zone.
 When Christopher Peck asked "What's the matter?" we were all caught before we could respond; he walked away without an answer, almost as if he were vaguely aware that something extraordinary had happened.
 From that point on, I felt I was in another time zone during those periods of stillness.
-That could perhaps help to explain the problem we had during rehearsals of moving too slowly into and out of the performing area: After interminable seconds spent engulfed by motionlessness, I had a hard time being a moving person again; holding still made me want to move afterwards in slow motion.
-Even when small maxements were example and the still was a second second spent engulfed by the still was a second s
+That could perhaps help to explain the problem we had during rehearsals of moving too slowly into and out of the performing area: after interminable seconds spent engulfed by motionlessness, I had a hard time being a moving person again; holding still made me want to move afterwards in slow motion.
+Even when small movements were called for (as in twenty hand and head movements), there was an eerie quality, created by many still people occasionally moving, as when motion is sensed in the corner of one's eye but ceases before it can be affirmed.

 We and the audience could also catch glimpses of an occasional nude body among the clothed ones.
-Nudity and dress complemented one another by contrast and offered one more variation of the human body moving:

-Two people walked across the floors one nude and the other not; two women were stopped bent over a box, one clothed, the other not.
-There was a humorous reversal of the change in the breakfast scene, in which performers removed their clothing and returned nude or in night clothes.
-One woman who had been performing nude returned dressed in a nightgown for the second part of that scene.
+Nudity and dress complemented one another by contrast and offered one more variation of the human body moving: Two people walked across the floor, one nude and the other not; two women were stopped bent over a box, one clothed, the other not.
+There was a humorous reversal of this in the breakfast scene, in which performers removed their clothing and returned nude or in night clothes: one woman who had been performing nude returned dressed in a nightgown for the second part of that scene.

 The large group moving back and forth across the floor was the parent of the sections involving fewer people.
-Setterfield and later Gordon to begin the solo and dust and Dunn were left alone by the group crossing to the opposite side of the floor.
-Setterfield's poses from The Human Bigure in Motion emphasized what we had been doing all along-moving; Gordon and Dunn repeated the rocking and turning done earlier.
-The group of women forming hathing beauty" pose, Gordon's "oh yes" and Peck's interrupted activities at the beginning of the piece anticipated almost haphazardly what we all did in extended form later.
+Setterfield and later Gordon and Dunn were left alone to begin the solo and duet by the group crossing to the opposite side of the floor.
+Setterfield's poses from The Human Figure in Motion emphasized what we had been doing all along-moving; Gordon and Dunn repeated the rocking and turning done earlier.
+The group of women forming the "bathing beauty" pose,

+Gordon's "oh yes" and Peck's interrupted activities at the beginning of the piece anticipated almost haphazardly what we all did in extended form later.